onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 for all sufficiently large `k`, with `epsilon_BSD(k)` not growing without bound as the resolution increases.

 The sequence `epsilon_BSD(k)` may depend on computational and data limitations but is not allowed to be tuned after observing tension values.
-Any tuning of `epsilon_BSD(k)` must be done at the encoding level before experiments, not based on post hoc inspection.
+Any tuning of `epsilon_BSD(k)` must be done at the encoding level before experiments, not based on post hoc inspection, and it is always interpreted as a property of the encoding, not as a law about the external universe.

 ### 4.3 BSD failure as persistent high tension

-If BSD is false in a strong family sense, then the universe belongs to a persistent high tension regime.
+If BSD is false in a strong family sense, then the universe belongs to a persistent high tension regime, as seen through encodings that respect the TU charters.

 More precisely, for any encoding that is